-Real Estate requirement -wood-fired heating device
+Real Estate requirement - solid fuel-fired heating device

 Removal Requirement Exceptions and Request for Temporary Waiver Process

 In 2015 the Environmental Protection Agency (EPA) passed updated rules governing wood-fired heating devices.
 Many devices that were previously exempted from EPA certification are now required to be certified.
 Devices that were previously EPA exempt may remain on the property during a real estate transaction provided that the following process is followed, the proper information submitted, and the Division of Air Quality provides written approval that the unit may remain.

 The following information must be provided to the Division of Air Quality:

 - Make and model of device including a picture of any applicable label on the device

 - Proof that device meets emission standards (test results may be found at manufacturer website)